What Is Paranoid Schizophrenia? Symptoms, Causes, Treatments

 - Argumentative behavior

-- Violent tendencies (more on violent behaviors)
+- Violent tendencies (more on violent behaviors and schizophrenia)

 - Delusions of grandeur – self-importance and believing he or she possesses special powers